 Our report ‘Good Housing: Better Health’ was launched in July 2016 and makes the case for increasing the focus in current policy on older housing and the quality and use made of the existing housing stock.

 The report was presented on 19th October to the All Party Parliamentary Group on ‘Healthy Homes and Buildings’.

 A copy of the report is available at:

 The Implications for Housing Need of 2014-based Household Projections Oct 25

-We have recently completed a series of updates for North Devon, Torridge and West Somerset Councils and for the Exmoor National Park Authority.Read more
+We have undertaken a number of reviews of these official projections issued in July 2016 including for North Devon, Torridge and St Albans City and District Councils - and for the Exmoor National Park Authority.Read more

 Such reviews are made possible by the bespoke modelling we've developed which enables househod projections by type and age of household to be converted into projections of housing need by bedroom size and tenure.